fernandoroa/NLPShiny_mod/README.md

 ### Context

-This shiny repository is a modular version of the one developed by me in the ds4a CorrelationOne project.
+This shiny repository is a modular version of the one developed by me in the ds4a (data science for all course) CorrelationOne project challenge.
 <https://gitlab.com/ferroao/nlpfeedback> ,
 <https://nlpapp-rwjey56xuq-uc.a.run.app>

-Credentials are not available in this repository, following ds4a rules.
+Credentials for mongodb are not available in this repository, following ds4a rules.

-In that repository are the python notebook files, ‘written’ in group.
+In the gitlab repository are the python notebook files (models), ‘written’ in group, not only by me.

 ### Objectives